lindavr/Docs/readme.md

 This is the main page of the Contributor Guide, which is broken into the following sections:

 * **[How to contribute](#how-to-contribute)** - covers the various ways you can contribute, not only to the content, but to the larger communities that use services and features covered by docs.microsoft.com content.
 * **[Contributing via pull request](#contributing-via-pull-request)** - the pull request mechanism is a primary way in which all content contributions are made.
 This section provides a brief overview of the process, along with basic definitions of some of the terms we use on docs.microsoft.com.
-It also contains a summary of the two ways in which you can create a pull request:
+It also contains a summary of the two ways in which you can originate a pull request:
   * Using GitHub's built-in editor to make small contributions, such as corrections.
   * Making changes using a local repository, then pushing them up to GitHub.
 * **[Repository organization](#repository-organization)** - provides an overview of the available docs.microsoft.com repositories to which you can contribute, and the associated directory/file structure and format.